VUJO: Diagnosis and tests in pregnancy

 There are a number of other conditions that might cause hydronephrosis in a baby:

-• Transient hydronephrosis Most cases of antenatal hydronephrosis are not serious.
-The problem may disappear by the time the baby is born, or in the first year or so of life with no long-term effects on the baby
+- Transient hydronephrosis Most cases of antenatal hydronephrosis are not serious.
+The problem may disappear by the time the baby is born, or in the first year or so of life, with no long-term effects

-• Posterior urethral valves in boys These are extra flaps of tissue in the tube that carries urine out of the body in males.
-Babies with PUV may not be able to wee normally – both while growing in the womb and after they are born
+- Posterior urethral valves in boys These are extra flaps of tissue in the urethra, the tube that carries urine out of the body in males.
+Boys with PUV may not be able to wee normally – both while growing in the womb and after they are born

 VUJO: diagnosis and tests after birth